 Head of School

 The role of the Head of School is to “set the course” for Almaden Country Day School.
 The HOS oversees all school programming, needs, and priorities, while focusing daily efforts on strengthening the school’s future through external functions such as fundraising, marketing, enrollment management, strategic planning, and program development.
-The HOS delegates the day-to-day operation of the school to the administrative team, primarily the Chief Financial Officer (CFO) and Assistant Heads.
+The HOS delegates the day-to-day operation of the school to the administrative team, primarily the Chief Financial Officer (CFO) and Divison Heads.
 Parents should seek primary assistance with questions and concerns regarding classroom and curriculum matters with their child’s teachers, and then the Assistant Heads, prior to contacting the Head of School.

 Assistant Head, Elementary and Early Childhood; Assistant Head, Middle School and Activities